ClementLazzarini/MyShop/README.md

 ## Project Details 📋

 ### Technologies Used 💻
-- HTML
+- Django: A high-level Python web framework.
-- CSS
+- Python: The programming language used for backend development.
-- Django
+- HTML/CSS/JS: Frontend design and layout.
-- Javascript
+- SQLite: Database management for storing products, orders, and user data.

 ### Key Features 🌟
 - Promotion code system